Years of rubbish interest rates finally made me fed up with cash.

 I am not alone in facing rubbish rates on my savings.
 Out of the UK household’s total wealth of around £1.4 trillion, more than half – £729 billion – is sitting in cash, according to research by Janus Henderson conducted in June 2015.
 Half of that cash is sitting in instant access savings accounts, earning a tiny 0.4% interest.

 With rates so low, switching savings accounts to earn a few pounds extra can seem more trouble than it’s worth.
 Around 85% of the instant access savers identified by Janus Henderson haven’t switched accounts in the last three years.

-Faced with derisory interest rates and rising inflation, I decided to look elsewhere to make the most of my money.
+Faced with derisive interest rates and rising inflation, I decided to look elsewhere to make the most of my money.
 When interest rates were higher, I was willing to stick with cash.
-But now I was prepared to take some risk, and try investing in the hope of higher returns.
+But now I was prepared to take some risks, and try learning to invest in the hope of higher returns.

 As a journalist writing about personal finance, I was all too aware that the value of investments can fall as well as rise, and I might get back less than I originally invested.

-Yet history has demonstrated that investing over the long term holds the possibility of both capital growth and dividend.
+Yet history has demonstrated that investing over the long term holds the possibility of both capital growth and dividends.
 Finally, I was willing to invest my own money to find out.

 Faith Archer is an award-winning personal finance journalist and also a money blogger at Much More With Less